lupyuen/lupyuen.github.io/src/zig.md

 Any rewrites of these projects will need to __incorporate the updates__ very quickly.
 Which makes the maintenance of the rewritten projects super painful.

-(FYI: LoRaWAN is [__Time Critical__](https://gist.github.com/lupyuen/1d96b24c6bf5164cba652d903eedb9d1), we can't change any code that might break the compliance with the LoRaWAN Spec)
+(Also LoRaWAN is [__Time Critical__](https://gist.github.com/lupyuen/1d96b24c6bf5164cba652d903eedb9d1), we can't change any code that might break the compliance with the LoRaWAN Spec)

 _So we'll have to keep the projects intact in C, but compile them with Zig Compiler instead?_